carlosedilsonjr/conecta-corp/README.md

 - `npm run dev` - Runs the app in development mode
 - `npm run build` - Builds the app for production
 - `npm run preview` - Preview the production build locally

-## 💡 Implementation Details

-The form is implemented using a step-based architecture where:
-- Each step is a separate component for better maintenance
-- Form state is managed consistently across steps
-- Progress is visually indicated to users
-- Validation occurs before proceeding to next steps
-- Responsive design ensures usability on all devices